calvin197/Firebase-ChatApp/README.md

 ## Performance

-> To optimize the web site performance, several techniques are used
+> To optimize the web site performance, the following techniques are used:

 ### Gzip and Brotli compression webpack plugin